The Living End (film): Music

-The film's soundtrack is mostly industrial, post punk and shoegaze music.
+The film's soundtrack consists mostly of industrial, post-punk, and shoegaze music.
 Many references to bands and their members are made throughout the film.
 Joy Division's Ian Curtis is mentioned, along with Dead Can Dance, Echo & the Bunnymen and others.
 A Nine Inch Nails sticker is on the dashboard of Jon's car.
-The film's title comes from a song by The Jesus and Mary Chain, and a cover version of the JAMC song is performed by Wax Trax!
+The film's title comes from a song by the Jesus and Mary Chain from their debut studio album.
+Psychocandy (1985), and a cover version of the song is performed by Wax Trax!
 Records artists Braindead Soundmachine during the film's credits.
-Early in the movie, Luke is seen wearing a JAMC shirt.
+Early in the film, Luke is seen wearing a Jesus and Mary Chain shirt.

-The film features music by the industrial bands Coil, KMFDM, and Braindead Soundmachine.
+The film features music by the industrial bands Coil, Chris & Cosey, Psychic TV, Fred Giannelli, KMFDM, and Braindead Soundmachine.
 Braindead Soundmachine guitarist Cole Coonce is credited with scoring the film's original music.